Rocky Creek Bridge doesn’t get as much rep as Bixby Bridge and it really should

 Interestingly enough both bridges are located within a 1 minute drive of each other & sometimes even confused for one another by the tourists!
 Located only 20 minutes away from Carmel by The Sea, past Point Lobos.

 These two are probably most photographed of all the bridges with an exception of the Golden Gate Bridge.
 Bixby & Rocky Creek bridge were opened in 1932 making a passage of un-drivable portion of PCH obsolete.
 Big Sur residents could now easily commute to the nearby town of Monterey & Carmel.
+A significant achievement not even a century ago.
+That alone should point out how pristine this land is still is.

 Quick History reference regarding the Rainbow bridge